Absolute Carnage: Issue 2

-Dark Carnage has recreated Norman Osborn's Carnage appearance as he gloats that Knull will bring darkness and death to the universe.
+Dark Carnage gloats that Knull will bring darkness and death to the universe.
 As Venom forms a wrecking ball to make a hole in the wall, Spider-Man wants to save Norman Osborn.
 Venom grabs Spider-Man as he carries him up the tower, creates dragon-like wings, and flies him away from Ravencroft.
-Dark Carnage tells Norman's Carnage form that there is nowhere that Spider-Man and Venom could escape to.
-After landing on a rooftop, Venom asks Spider-Man if they should go strolling up to Captain America and Wolverine, Spider-Man states that he would've handled them.
+Dark Carnage tells Osborn's Carnage form that there is nowhere that Spider-Man and Venom could escape to.
 After defeating Riot, Agony, Phage, and Lasher, Maker contacts Eddie and tells him that Dylan is fine.
 Maker informs Eddie about the grave that the Church of the New Darkness has made with the dead bodies.
 In addition, he also states that Anne Weying's body was never exhumed as he advises Venom to kill Dark Carnage before the situation gets worse.
-In his hideout beneath Grand Street, Dark Carnage is told by Norman's Carnage form that the murder pays in spades.
-Dark Carnage states to Norman's Carnage form that he is Cletus Kasady and not him.
-The hive is right now being amassed with Knull's powers.
 In SoHo, Manhattan, Miles Morales and Scorpion are fighting the Carnage Doppelgangers seeking to claim that Venom and Mania codex inside Scorpion.
-Venom catches up to them and advises Scorpion that they would set aside their grudge and save Miles.
-Venom throws him into the fray right into Norman's Carnage form.
-When he forms a blade to put into Scorpion's back, Miles uses his venom blast attack to fry part of the Carnage symbiote off of Norman's face enough for him to drop Scorpion.
-Venom has a horrified reaction when Miles is infected with a Grendel symbiote.
+However, Miles is infected with a Grendel symbiote, leaving Venom horrified.